 Air Force officials are working to develop an “effective” procurement model for buying equipment and services related to activities in the cyber domain, says Richard Lombardi, assistant secretary of the Air Force for acquisition integration.

-Too often, technology advances at a pace for cyber tools far faster than the’s methodical process to procure traditional weapon systems can accommodate.
+Too often, technology advances at a pace for cyber tools far faster than the Pentagon’s methodical process to procure traditional weapon systems can accommodate.
 Aircraft often take a decade or longer to field.
 “The budget process just doesn’t work for it,” Lombardi told a breakfast group hosted by the Air Force Association in Washington.

 This is not a new goal.
 Military and industry officials have espoused a need for a special, rapid acquisition process for cyber tools for years.